 Best Place To Rent A Car In Gran Canaria

-Discover Cars compares car rental deals from more than 500 partners so that you can choose which is best for your trip.
+Discover Cars compare car rental deals from more than 500 partners so that you can choose which is best for your trip.

-Driving around Gran Canaria is relatively easy, the island is connected by just a handful of highways (motorways) and dense traffic is rare outside of the capital city of Las Palmas.
+Driving around Gran Canaria is easy.
+The island is connected by a handful of highways, and traffic is rare outside the capital city of Las Palmas.

-Taxis in Gran Canaria work on a meter and so while the driver will be able to give you an estimated cost of a journey, the exact amount will vary.
-Some things that impact the cost of a metered taxi fare in Gran Canaria include;
+Taxis in Gran Canaria work on a meter.
+As such, taxi drivers can give you an estimated journey cost; however, the exact amount will vary.
+Some factors that influence the total cost of a metered taxi fare in Gran Canaria include:

 - Time of day (evenings are a higher tariff)